 Bill Laky - Planting Pastor

-Christian Vance - Director of Student and Family Ministries
+Christian Vance - Pastor of Student and Family Ministries

 Jen Worthington - Office Administrator and Manager